What is a hornet?

 Are hornets dangerous?

 When a hornet feels threatened, it releases an attack pheromone that will draw other hornets nearby to mobilize a defensive attack.
 This can also happen if a hornet is cleaned near its nest.
 Just like wasps, they have smooth stingers which make them capable of making multiple painful stings without any harm coming to themselves.
 Also like wasps, they aren’t inherently aggressive unless they feel that their nest is threatened, but due to both the attack pheromone and their especially defensive nature, it means that you need to take their potential threat seriously, especially if you’re allergic and susceptible to anaphylaxis.

 Why do I have hornets?

-If you notice a single hornet buzzing around any part of your home, it’s likely that you have a characteristic paper-mache looking nest nearby.
+Hornets are most active in the evening.
+If you notice a single hornet buzzing around any part of your home, it’s likely that you have a characteristic paper mache looking nest nearby.
 The main thing that draws their kind to your home or business is access to readily available sweets like berries, fallen fruits, or the residue that can build up inside of improperly cleaned recycling or garbage bins.